-• Implement Flutter Widgets and Layouts, Understand Responsive UI Design and with Navigation in Flutter and Knowledge on Widges and customize widgets for specific UI elements, Themes
+- Learns to Implement Flutter Widgets and Layouts - Understands Responsive UI Design and with Navigation in Flutter - Knowledge on Widges and customize widgets for specific UI elements, Themes - Understand to include animation apart from fetching data

+Course Outcomes: At the end of this course, the student will be able to

-- CO1: Apply Flutter and Dart fundamentals to design and develop interactive user interfaces.
-(Apply L3) - CO2: Implement UI layouts, navigation, state management, and responsive design principles for mobile applications.
-(Apply L3) - CO3: Integrate animations, API data fetching, form validation, and debugging techniques to enhance application performance and usability.
-(Apply L3) - CO4: Improve individual / teamwork skills, communication & report writing skills with ethical value
+CO1: Apply Flutter and Dart fundamentals to design and develop interactive user interfaces.
+(Apply-L3)

+CO2: Implement UI layouts, navigation, state management, and responsive design principles for mobile applications.
+(Apply-L3)

+CO3: Integrate animations, API data fetching, form validation, and debugging techniques to enhance application performance and usability.
+(Apply-L3)

+CO4: Improve individual / teamwork skills, communication & report writing skills with ethical value

-Students need to implement the following experiments.
+Students need to implement the following experiments

-- 1. a) Install Flutter and Dart SDK. - b) Write a simple Dart program to understand the language basics. - 2. a) Explore various Flutter widgets (Text, Image, Container, etc.). - b) Implement different layout structures using Row, Column, and Stack widgets. - 3. a) Design a responsive UI that adapts to different screen sizes. - b) Implement media queries and breakpoints for responsiveness. - 4. a) Set up navigation between different screens using Navigator. - b) Implement navigation with named routes. - 5. a) Learn about stateful and stateless widgets. - b) Implement state management using set State and Provider. - 6. a) Create custom widgets for specific UI elements. - b) Apply styling using themes and custom styles. - 7. a) Design a form with various input fields. - b) Implement form validation and error handling. - 8. a) Create a scrollable List Widget in Form & Add items to it. - b) Implement the List View & Display the selected item in the prompt window. - 9. a) Add animations to UI elements using Flutter's animation framework. - b) Experiment with different types of animations (fade, slide, etc.). - 10.a) Fetch data from a REST APL - b) Display the fetched data in a meaningful way in the UI.
+- 1. a) Install Flutter and Dart SDK. - b) Write a simple Dart program to understand the language basics. - 2. a) Explore various Flutter widgets (Text, Image, Container, etc.). - b) Implement different layout structures using Row, Column, and Stack widgets. - 3. a) Design a responsive UI that adapts to different screen sizes. - b) Implement media queries and breakpoints for responsiveness. - 4. a) Set up navigation between different screens using Navigator. - b) Implement navigation with named routes. - 5. a) Learn about stateful and stateless widgets. - b) Implement state management using set State and Provider. - 6. a) Create custom widgets for specific UI elements. - b) Apply styling using themes and custom styles. - 7. a) Design a form with various input fields. - b) Implement form validation and error handling.

+- 8. a) Create a scrollable List Widget in Form & Add items to it. - b) Implement the List View & Display the selected item in the prompt window. - 9. a) Add animations to UI elements using Flutter's animation framework. - b) Experiment with different types of animations (fade, slide, etc.). - 10. a) Fetch data from a REST APL - b) Display the fetched data in a meaningful way in the UI.